 - Negligible or invisible scar at surgical portals

-- High success rate in short and long-term relief from CPS symptoms
+- High success rate in short- and long-term relief from CTS symptoms

 In cases where prior surgery has left significant scar tissue or a patient has anatomical anomalies that prevent endoscopic insertion, traditional surgery may need to be performed.